orangejulius/blog/source/_posts/2015-01-21-tips-for-coaching-beginner-software-developers.markdown

 categories: mentoring
 ---
 For most of my time as a programmer, I've thought about learning in exactly one
 context: teaching myself more stuff.
-In the past few years though, I've made an explicit effort to focus on the opposite problem: teaching others, especially complete beginners.
+But In the past few years I've made an explicit effort to focus on the opposite problem: teaching others, especially complete beginners.

-And I'm so glad I've made this effort, because it's been _extremely_ fun and rewarding.
-It's not easy, and I'm certain I come home from a day of teaching at least as exhausted as I have ever come home from a day of coding, but it's been worth it.
-I don't just help others into the field of software, but I myself become a better software developer: so much of what we do involves working with each other rather than computers themselves.
+Sharing the joy and power of programming with more people is perhaps one of the most significant challenges in the world right now, so I've tried to learn as much as possible about how to do it.

-My goal here is to share as much of what I've learned so that anyone looking to start coaching can benefit from my experience.
-I hope experienced mentors will share their own thoughts too.
+While I by no means consider myself an expert, I want to share some of what I've learned so far.

 ## Praise Often, and Remind Learners that Getting Stuck is Normal
 This is the most basic and core concept I've learned about teaching.